krosk/fastswitch-notes/notes.md

 #### Performance
 There is no noticeable performance overhead.
 The only change is the performance overhead brought by the necessity for the system to manage programs with less RAM, and the _Sparse memory model_ overhead over the _Flat memory model_ (__TODO look for a study__).

+### Section 5 Related works
+The approach used in Fastswitch is directly inspired by another work [Supporting multiple OSes with OS switching][], which allows multiple different operating systems to run on a mobile device.
+Two OSes (namely Linux and WinCE) are loaded in memory on boot, and use the suspend and resume operations to prepare their state.
+The switching operation, though, is done by the bootloader.
+Since the two OSes are loaded on boot, RAM is severly limited for each OS.
+Our approach on Fastswitch is to use existing features of Linux to allow a better management of the RAM.
+We can change the memory amount at runtime, making it possible to load an instance at runtime and better distribute memory over the loaded instances according to their need.
+Also, in proprietary platforms where the bootloader cannot be modified nor replaced, this method becomes impossible.
+Our approach on Fastswitch is to move the work done by the bootloader to the OS level: while Fastswitch requires to add more lines to the OS, this also gives us better flexibility and control over the management of the multiple instances (e.g. load or close an instance).

+Virtualization has been a popular method to support multiple OSes on x86-based computers, and starts to make its way on mobile device.
+Recent ARM cores have added virtualization support on hardware-level. (__TODO VMware mobile maybe?__).
+Our approach is not as reliable in case of OS faulty implementation or any kind of crash.
+Virtualization may not take advantage of the full capability of the hardware.
+Compared to virtualization, we retain native execution speed as well as full hardware control.

+Paravirtualization has also been a popular solution on x86-based computers.
+On ARM platforms, [OKL4][] is a available microkernel-based hypervisor which enables to run modified OSes such as Linux, Android, Windows and Symbian side by side on the same processor.
+ARMv7 is not yet supported.
+Our solution is simple to implement (__really?__ at least only needs to understand specific components), does not rely on another piece of software (keeping software complexity low) and retains native execution speed.
+Another work, [Cells][], is a partial virtualization, and allows to run many instances of Android over one Linux Kernel.